roblanf/minion_qc/README.md

 cat sequencing_summary_* > sequencing_summary.txt
 Rscript MinIONQC.R -i sequencing_summary.txt
 ```

+> Remember - the commands above should be run at the commandline, not from within R.

 The first line just joins all the partial files together.
 The order you join them does not matter.